esy/esy/docs/how-it-works.md

 There are multiple levels of caches used by esy.

-> There's no garbage collection mechanism provided at the moment.
-This can be a
-> problem for hosts low on free disk space.

 ### Global Installation Cache

 This cache stores sources of concrete package versions.
+It can be cleaned with the `esy cleanup` command.
+See `esy cleanup --help` for details.
+This was previously known as `esy gc`.

 #### Location & Structure